Age-Grading your Running Performance

 Age-Grading is a way of measuring your running performance taking into account your age and sex....you can effectively score every run you do.

-Age-Grading is a way of measuring your running performance taking into account your age and sex.
+Age-Grading is a way of measuring your running performance taking into account your age and gender.
 It enables you to produce a percentage score for each run based on how old you were when you did the run.
-It also takes into account your sex so you can use the percentage score to compare your performance with other runners, regardless of both age and sex.
+It also takes into account your gender so you can use the percentage score to compare your performance with other runners, regardless of both age and gender.

 The Good Run Guide Log Book also takes into account the hilliness of the run when calculating an Age-Graded percentage, so you can fairly compare your performance between runs, regardless of how hilly there are.
 This means you can effectively score every run you do.